Brownie Bread

 Instructions

 1. Preheat the oven to 325°F (160°C).
-Grease a 9x5-inch loaf pan.
-Line it with parchment paper, leaving a slight overhang on the long sides.
+Grease and line a 9x5-inch loaf pan with parchment paper, leaving a slight overhang on the long sides.

-2. Place 1 cup of chocolate chips and the butter in a microwave-safe bowl.
-Warm in the microwave for 30-second increments.
-Stir between each spin.
-Continue until the mixture is smooth.
+2. In a microwave-safe bowl, warm 1 cup of chocolate chips with the butter in 30-second increments, stirring between each spin, until smooth.
 Set aside to cool.

-3. Sift the flour, cocoa powder, salt, baking powder, and baking soda into a large bowl.
-Set the bowl aside.
+3. In a large bowl, sift the flour, cocoa powder, salt, baking powder, and baking soda.
+Set aside.

 4. In a separate bowl, whisk the eggs with the sugars until well combined and light in color.
-Add the buttermilk.
-Add the vanilla.
-Add the cooled melted butter and chocolate mixture.
+Add the buttermilk, vanilla, and cooled melted butter and chocolate mixture.
 Whisk until blended.

 5. If using, dissolve the espresso powder in the hot water.
-Add the hot water to the wet ingredients.
-Stir to combine.
+Add the hot water to the wet ingredients and stir to combine.

-6. Add the flour to the wet ingredients.
-Stir gently with a spatula until about halfway combined.
-Add 1/2 cup of chocolate chips.
-Stir gently until just combined.
+6. Add the flour to the wet ingredients and stir gently with a spatula until about halfway combined.
+Add 1/2 cup of chocolate chips and stir gently until just combined.

-7. Pour the batter into the prepared pan.
-Smooth the top.
-Bake for 50-60 minutes.
-A toothpick inserted into the center should come out with a few moist crumbs.
+7. Pour the batter into the prepared pan and smooth the top.
+Bake for 50-60 minutes, until a toothpick inserted into the center comes out with a few moist crumbs.

-8. Remove the pan from the oven.
-Immediately sprinkle the remaining 1/2 cup of chocolate chips evenly over the surface.
-Cool in the pan for 10-15 minutes.
-Then transfer to a wire rack to cool.
+8. Remove the pan from the oven and immediately sprinkle the remaining 1/2 cup of chocolate chips evenly over the surface.
+Cool in the pan for 10-15 minutes, then transfer to a wire rack to cool.

-9. Use a sharp knife to cut the brownie bread.
-Slice it into thick pieces.
-Enjoy warm.
-You can also enjoy it at room temperature.
+9. Use a sharp knife to cut the brownie bread into thick slices.
+Enjoy warm or at room temperature.

 Leave a Comment